writechoiceorg/rocketlawyer/pages/ux-component-events.md

        }
      ```

 - **Description:** This is the second event that the RocketDocument Embedded UX fires.
-This means that the RocketDocument Embedded UX got a response from the RLBE, received a valid interview from the API, and is now rendering the interview in the background.
+This means that the RocketDocument got a response from the RLBE, received a valid interview from the API, and is now rendering the interview in the background.

 #### Event: loading-next-page